 10.5 The proposal comprises a range of dwellings and an extra-care facility.
 Of the 110 dwellings proposed, 13 are proposed as affordable units (affordable rent) comprising two, three and four bedroom units.
 In addition the proposed care facility comprises a total of 50 units, all of which would comprise social rent.
 Therefore, the totality of the scheme would deliver approximately 39% affordable housing which is significantly in excess of the 20% required by planning policy.
-In addition, the house types and tenure is in line with the requirements of Strategic Housing and this has been discussed extensively at pre-application stage.
+In addition, the market housing delivered by the applicant is benchmarked on average earning and they are aimed at the local housing The house types and tenure is in line with the requirements of Strategic Housing and this has been discussed extensively at pre-application stage.
 There are significant social benefits associated with the provision of affordable housing which is well in excess of planning policy.
 In the Kirklees Social Care Vision 2016 the Council have identified a shortage of extra care living options as a genuine alternative to care homes for older people.
 It is identified that this type of accommodation is more likely to meet the changing aspirations of older people.
+Since the deferral of the application on the 5th April committee, the applicant has submitted details of the distribution of affordable units which are generally to be pepper potted across the site in small clusters within phases 1 and 2.
+The units would still be delivered within the first two phases of the development.
+This would ensure a better housing mix across the site.